 Our product asks for permission to your user database (so we can add them into Small Improvements) and once you have granted access, users can access Small Improvements through Google Workspace, without a password.

-Importing Your Users
+Importing Your Employees

 To help make Google Workspace login integration (SSO) work as smoothly as possible, it can be helpful to import your users to Small Improvements automatically.
 Start configuring your import by going to the Administration tab and clicking on the Google Workspace icon inside Small Improvements.